 If you are still not aware about the Fundamentals of Regular Expressions then let’s begin with a few fundamentals of what regex is and what it can do for you.
 Regex commands on the whole assist you find (and/or replace) non definite values.
 For example, let’s articulate you have a list of URLs and you need to crush them down into just the TLD (Top Level Domain).

 This regex help you in reading the URL of a page completely.
 You can use a basic find/replace for http and www, but how do you with no trouble knock all of the filenames off?
 You could take away all of them manually, but that’s a pain.
 Using a straightforward regex wildcard (/*), you can fall the slash and everything that comes after it.

-As an SEO expert, Regular Expression (or more commonly known as RegEx) is going to be chiefly used for mathematically or logically measuring or identifying words, numbers and symbols in the URL.
+As an SEO Services India, Regular Expression (or more commonly known as RegEx) is going to be chiefly used for mathematically or logically measuring or identifying words, numbers and symbols in the URL.
 Normally these are used to track and tag URLs or to make smart redirects happen from .htaccess.

 Regular expressions are not straightforward to use, but once you get started you’ll discover everlasting uses for this significant technology.